Unpacking exceptional healthcare logos

 Ness logo

 Alluding to the mythical creature, Ness aesthetically combines their font and mascot.
 Their domain name, Nesswell.com, is also a clever play on wellness.
-Even their lowercase ‘s’ look like smaller mascots.
+Even their lowercase ‘s’ looks like a smaller mascot.

 18. Quilted Health